How Do I Find Lava! (updated August, 2018)

 - Mauna Loa – Last erupted in 1984.
 About as tall as Mauna Kea with nothing meaningful on top.
 An access road, but not visited.

 - Kilauea – Located on the side of Mauna Loa it physically is hard to distinguish as a separate volcano than Mauna Loa.
 It is where Volcano National Park is located.
-The active lava is between 80 and 180 feet below the surface of the caldera.
-From the crater’s edge you look down at the caldera and see the glow of the lava deep in the caldera.
+The active lava used to be between 80 and 180 feet below the surface of the caldera.
+Prior to May, 2018, from the crater’s edge you look down at the caldera and see the glow of the lava deep in the caldera.

 How to view the active lava flow?
 Three ways: